LZPMPC005L/VehicleSystem/README.md

   5.Send email to violation vehicle owner

 # Note
-This application runs on 127.0.0.1 or port 8000 by default.
+This application runs on 127.0.0.1 by default.